ehough/finder/README.md

 ### Motivation

 Symfony's Finder component is fantastic, but it's only compatible with PHP 5.3+.
 While 97% of PHP servers run PHP 5.2 or higher, a whopping **47% of all servers are still running PHP 5.2** ([source](http://w3techs.com/technologies/details/pl-php/5/all)).
 It would be a shame to exempt this library from nearly half of the world's servers just because of a few version incompatibilities.

+Once PHP 5.3+ adoption levels near closer to 100%, this library will be retired.

 ### Differences from [Symfony's Finder component](https://github.com/symfony/Finder)